x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 - From the EAC, view the rules in the **Rules** list and verify that the rule you removed is no longer shown.

-- From the Exchange Management Shell, run the following command and verify that the rule you remove is no longer listed:
+- From Exchange Online PowerShell, run the following command and verify that the rule you remove is no longer listed:

   ```
   Get-TransportRule